Negotiating Achievable Commitments

 If it becomes apparent that you team won’t meet a commitment, tell those affected promptly.
 Don’t pretend you’re on schedule until it’s too late to make adjustments.
-Letting someone know early on that you can’t fulfill a commitment builds credibility and respect for your integrity, even if the stakeholders aren’t thrilled that you can’t deliver on the original promise.
+Letting someone know early on that you can’t fulfill a commitment builds respect for your integrity, even if the stakeholders aren’t thrilled that you can’t deliver on the original promise.

 Your Commitment Ethic

 I once managed a good developer who always said “yes” when I asked her to take on a new responsibility.
 However, she often didn’t deliver on schedule.
 There was simply no way she could complete everything she’d agreed to do, despite her best intentions and hard work.

 A meaningful commitment ethic includes the ability to say “no.” Here are some other ways to say “no” that might go over better than a stark refusal.

 - “Sure, I can do that by Friday.
 What would you like me to not do instead?”

 - “We can’t get that feature into this iteration and still finish on schedule.
 Can it wait until the next iteration, or would you rather defer something else?”

 - “I can do that, but it’s not as high on the priority list as my other obligations.
 Let me suggest someone else who might be able to help you more quickly than I can.”